 Ashley Haywood is a writer, researcher and poet, with work published and performed in Australia and overseas.
-She recently received her PhD in Creative Research on semiotics and creativity.
+She holds a PhD in Creative Research on semiotics and creativity.
 She also holds two First-Class Honours degrees in Creative Writing and Biological Sciences.
 Ashley’s interests often move in the art-science nexus.

 2009 – 2015 | Doctor of Philosophy